(A) For the purpose of this rule:

-(1) Eligible benefit recipients and dependents may enroll in or delete coverage only during open enrollment, except to the extent of (a) a qualifying event that affects that individual's eligibility for health benefits; (b) a medicare rule; or (c) a newly retired member may enroll up to sixty days after his or her retirement effective date.
+(1) Eligible benefit recipients and dependents may enroll in coverage only during open enrollment, except to the extent of (a) a qualifying event that affects that individual's eligibility for health benefits; (b) a medicare rule; or (c) a newly retired member may enroll up to sixty days after his or her retirement effective date.
+Coverage may be terminated at any time.

 (2) Qualifying events include -